vavrajosef/nostr/.github/pull_request_template.md

+---
+name: Pull Request Template
+about: Use this template to request integrating changes for the Nostr project
+title: ''
+labels: ''
+assignees: ''

+---

 ## Summary of Changes

 > Briefly describe the main changes in this pull request (e.g., new features, bug fixes, improvements, or updates).